Print copies in the library

 - To see a list of all doctoral theses from Goldsmiths, type THE in the basic search box on the catalogue homepage, then click on the down arrow in the 'Field to search' box and select 'Collection code'.

 You can see more details about the subject of the thesis by looking at the 'FULL' record, click on the number in the column to the left of the author's name in the list of results.

 Many Goldsmiths theses are available digitally, along with theses from other UK universities, and can be read online, from anywhere, you may find this the most convenient way to access them.

-If you do want to consult the printed version, when you have identified the thesis or theses that you would like to read, please write down the author and title.
-These copies are available for reference in the Special Collections and post-graduate reading room, on request, Monday - Friday 9.15 - 17.00, or from the Library Enquiry desk or Helpdesk in the evenings and at weekends.
+If you do want to consult the printed version, when you have identified the thesis or theses that you would like to read, please write down the author and title and take to the Library Helpdesk.

 Printed theses are for reference only, because they are unique.
 Most may be photocopied, but check the coversheet inside as that will tell you what permission the author has given for copying.